Xstat1k/Challenges/SpellBook.md

 }
 ```

-This code allows users to search for spells by keywords and displays matching spells based on their attributes, utilizing functions to create a list of spells, create a hash map for efficient searching, and search through the spells based on user input, running continuously until the user types "exit."
+This section includes functions for creating a list of spells, mapping them into a hash map for faster search, and enabling the search functionality.
+The CreateSpells function generates a list of predefined spells, while CreateSpellMap maps each spell's name to its corresponding object.
+The SearchSpells function allows users to search for spells using keywords, showing details of any matches found, and keeps prompting for new keywords until the user types "exit."

 ---